Pueblonuevo del Guadiana

 Pueblonuevo del Guadiana, also shortened as Pueblonuevo, is a Spanish town and municipality in the province of Badajoz, Extremadura.
-It has a population of 2,046 and an area of 30,95 km².
+It has a population of 2,046 and an area of 30.95 km2.

 History

 The town is a planned community founded in 1948, as achievement of the Plan Badajoz, and officially inaugurated in 1956 by Francisco Franco.
 It was one of the villages founded by the Instituto Nacional de Colonización during the Francoist Spain.

 Geography

-Pueblonuevo is located between the cities of Badajoz (24 km west) and Mérida (37 km east), and next to the Spanish borders with Portugal (40 km west of Elvas).
+Pueblonuevo is located between the cities of Badajoz (24 km west) and Mérida (37 km east), and next to the Spanish border with Portugal (40 km west of Elvas).
 It lies on a plain, rich in canals and rural lands, between the rivers Alcazaba and Guadiana.

 The municipality is part of the Judicial district of Badajoz, has no hamlets, and borders with Badajoz, Valdelacalzada and Talavera la Real.
 Nearest settlements are Alcazaba, Novelda del Guadiana, Guadiana del Caudillo, Talavera la Real, Balboa, Valdelacalzada and Villafranco del Guadiana.